garrettwilliams90/MelanomaClassification/README.md

 ## Evaluation

-Our final model will be the VGG16 because it predicted the highest accuracy and recall score, while not overfitting too much to the training data.
+The final model will be the VGG16 because it had the highest accuracy and recall score.
 Again, recall is the second evaluation metric because a low score would mean our model is predicting a skin lesion is benign when it's actually malignant.
 This implies you're healthy when you actually aren't and need to seek medical assistance.
-Now, we will take our VGG16 model and evaluate it on the testing set, which we held out.
-This is so we can truly evaluate our model on unseen images
+Now, I'll take our VGG16 model and evaluate it on the testing set, which I held out.
+This is so I can truly evaluate our model on unseen images

 ![Confusion Matrix](https://raw.githubusercontent.com/garrettwilliams90/MelanomaClassification/main/Images/final-model-confusion-matrix.png)

 ![Metrics](https://raw.githubusercontent.com/garrettwilliams90/MelanomaClassification/main/Images/final-model-metrics.png)

+My model accurately predicts the diagnosis of a skin lesion 93.8% of the time and incorrectly labels the lesion as benign on 16.3% of the time.
+As a reminder, my baseline understanding had an accuracy of 85.1% and a recall score of 0.

 ## Conclusion

 The Australian Department of Health can develop and market a mobile app for the public that uses my model to classify if a person has melanoma or not.
 This would result in quicker reactions to seek out a professionally trained Dermatologist, which could save lives.
-My model accurately predicts the diagnosis of a skin lesion 93.8% of the time and incorrectly labels the lesion as benign on 16.3% of the time.

 If I had more time to work on this project, I would try and collect more malignant images to combat the class imbalance.
 I would also like to pay for a bigger cloud server to help with memory allocation for such a large dataset.
 Lastly, it would be interesting to run the model on only those with darker skin tones as it theoretically would be harder to classify if a person has Melanoma.